freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  Journalist corporate workstation seized/tampered/compromised
 -  Export Device* seized/stolen/lost
--  Admin *Two-Factor Authentication* device is lost or compromised
+-  Administrator two-factor authentication device is lost or compromised
--  Admin SSH Key is compromised
+-  Administrator SSH Key is compromised
 -  SecureDrop installer misconfigures server/firewall hardware
 -  Source uses tor2web or employer/corporate device
 -  Source shares that they are using SecureDrop/leaking documents
--  Journalist/administrator gets phished from a submission or otherwise breaks the *Secure Viewing Station* airgap with malware
+-  Journalist/Administrator gets phished from a submission or otherwise breaks the Secure Viewing Station airgap with malware

 Countermeasures in user behavior recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~